-Current System Operating Software not only brings you a higher selling price but it saves the potential buyer LOTS of money in upgrade cost.
+Knowing the current system operating software not only brings you a higher selling price, it could save the potential buyer LOTS of money in upgrade costs.
 It also confirms that the system is, well… current.
-If you don’t know this off-hand it will typically show up at boot-up.
-While you’re in there, click on the “options” tab to view and photograph the list of all the current enabled software options.
+If you don’t know this off-hand it will typically show up on your screen during boot-up.
+While you’re in your settings or service menu, click on the “options” tab to view and photograph the list of all the current enabled software options.
 Buzzwords like “EXCITE” (GE), “TIM” (Siemens), and “Achieva” (Philips) all make a difference in value and should be listed as well.
 Don’t forget to list processing workstations like AWW or Leonardo if you are including them.

 That’s it!
 That’s enough information to get a great read on the market value of your system and answer the question How Much is My MRI Worth?
 While you're gathering all this, be sure to get out your smartphone and take some pictures of the system too.
 A solid visual impression of the system's condition can also have an effect on your system's value.

 So all the best with your project, and at the end of the day, remember this:

 No one who plays daily in the secondary market lives in a vacuum.
 In today’s flat world, no one “steals” anything, information flows freely, and it’s a relatively small community.
 If you’re dealing with a reputable company you can usually assume the values you’re getting are in line with the market.
-You might be pleasantly surprised, but don’t be offended either if the number is lower than you were expecting – a LOT of added costs happen once the deinstallation begins.
-Therefore, be SURE to note anything complicated about the exit pathway so that the number can be as accurate as possible.
+You might be pleasantly surprised.

 Written by Steve Rentz